 What can’t you use a filter water bottle for?

 - You can’t filter salt water through it.
-Well, you can, of course, however, your filter will clog extremely quickly.
+Well, you can, of course, however, your filter will clog extremely quickly and be ruined.

 - You can’t drink liquids other than water through it.
-Again, of course, you can, your filter just will clog extremely quickly.
+Again, of course, you can, your filter will again clog extremely quickly.

 - You can’t filter your own urine.
 Well, again, you can.
 In an emergency situation, this was tested by the British Army in our number 1 water filter bottle.